IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 - `NEXT_PUBLIC_FIREBASE_API_KEY`
 - `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN`
 - ... and so on for all Firebase config keys.
-Ensure they are set in Vercel Project Settings > Environment Variables and that you redeploy after any changes.
+Ensure they are set in Vercel Project Settings > Environment Variables (without quotes) and that you redeploy after any changes.
 ```